bpdamore/ProjectOne/README.md

 Jake Clifton - Growth Rate -  How does the number of people per household and sex distribution impact the growth rate in India?

 Laura Bullard - Which religion is most common in each State?
-How are they distributed throughout India?
+How do the religions differ between high and low populated states?

 Brandon Damore - Literacy vs amenities in each district.
 Do more literate areas have more access to amenities than less literate ones?